grafana/beyla/docs/sources/configure/export-modes.md

 > or [running Beyla in Kubernetes]({{< relref "../kubernetes.md" >}}).

 First, you will need to locally install and configure the [Grafana Agent in **Flow** mode, according to the latest documentation](/docs/agent/latest/flow/).
-Running the Agent in Flow mode will facilitate the ingest of OpenTelemetry metrics and traces from the auto-instrumentation tool, as well as process and forward to the different Grafana product endpoints (Mimir and/or Tempo).
+Running the Agent in Flow mode will facilitate the ingestion of OpenTelemetry metrics and traces from the auto-instrumentation tool, as well as process and forward to the different Grafana product endpoints (Mimir and/or Tempo).